Pretty Things: 1967–1971: S. F. Sorrow and Parachute

 1969 saw the band feeling disillusioned by the failure of S. F. Sorrow and that June, Taylor left the group.
-The Pretty Things borrowed guitarist Victor Unitt from the Edgar Broughton Band to replace Taylor.
+Pretty Things recruited guitarist Victor Unitt from the Edgar Broughton Band to replace Taylor.
 During the summer of 1969, they recorded an album for a young French millionaire Philippe DeBarge, which was intended only to be circulated among his social circle.
 The acetate has since been bootlegged.
 In 2010, it was picked up by Mike Stax, owner of 1960s music magazine Ugly Things.
 He unearthed one of the two acetates and had it mixed and mastered and then as a piece de resistance, had the classic Pretty Things line-up, which Dick Taylor had just left at the time of the recording of the tracks with DeBarge, record a song entitled "Monsieur Rock" (Ballad of Philippe) a bonus track for this release on Ugly Things UTCD-2207.

 Twink left at the end of 1969 to form the Pink Fairies.
 Skip Alan returned to the drumstool in time for the band's return to Abbey Road to start work on Parachute, which kept the psychedelic sound.
 Shortly before the release of Parachute, Unitt left to rejoin the Edgar Broughton Band and was replaced by Pete Tolson, former guitarist for Eire Apparent.
-Despite much stage work and acclaim, their records were still failing to sell at all well.
-With Tolson, they released a few singles before disbanding in mid-1971.
+Despite much stage work and acclaim, their records still failed to sell well.
+With Tolson, they released two singles before disbanding in mid-1971.

 During the late 1960s, the group made some extra money by recording for music library company DeWolfe.
-Some of these songs ended up in low-budget films including What's Good for the Goose (1969) (which the band also appeared in), The Haunted House of Horror (1969), Dawn of the Dead (1978), and a couple of softcore porn films.
-Not intended for official release, these songs were later compiled on a number of records and released under the alias Electric Banana: Electric Banana (1967), More Electric Banana (1968), Even More Electric Banana (1969), Hot Licks (1970), and Return of the Electric Banana (1978).
+Some of these songs ended up in low-budget films including What's Good for the Goose (1969) (which the band also appeared in), The Haunted House of Horror (1969), Dawn of the Dead (1978), and some softcore porn films.
+Not intended for official release, these songs were later compiled on several records and released under the alias Electric Banana: Electric Banana (1967), More Electric Banana (1968), Even More Electric Banana (1969), Hot Licks (1970), and Return of the Electric Banana (1978).
 The initial releases featured one side of vocal and one side of instrumental tracks.
 Subsequent releases of these albums generally keep the true identity of the band secret.